NGZheWee/CSE15L_SoftwareTools_UCSD/README.md

 ## How to Navigate:
 - **Homework**: You can find all homework assignments under the `Homework/` directory.
 - **Scripting Projects**: The `Scripting Projects/` directory contains projects focused on scripting and automation tasks.

+Explore the coursework to see implementations of software tools and automation techniques.